ClaraML96/ClaraML96.github.io/index.markdown

 * Ridership drops 40–50% below normal Sunday levels, particularly before noon.
 * Uptown-bound stations remain unusually quiet until mid-afternoon, as the city slowly reawakens.

-This dramatic peak-and-crash pattern makes New Year’s Eve one of the most extreme temporal oscillations in the entire ridership dataset.
+This dramatic peak-and-crash pattern makes New Year’s Eve one of the most extreme shifts in the entire ridership dataset.

 ### The Cultural Pulse of Midnight in Midtown